yatong2/Springboard/README.md

-## Springboard Projects and Exercises
+## Springboard Data Science Projects
-Store codes and data for exercises and capstone projects in the Data Science Career Track Curriculum at Springboard
+Store code and data for mini-projects and capstone projects in the Data Science Career Track Curriculum at Springboard